Ekultek/Dagon/README.md

 # Download

-Preferable you can close the repository with `git clone https://github.com/ekultek/dagon.git` alternativley you can download the zip or tarball [here](https://github.com/ekultek/dagon/releases)
+Preferable you can close the repository with `git clone https://github.com/ekultek/dagon.git` alternatively you can download the zip or tarball [here](https://github.com/ekultek/dagon/releases)

 # Basic usage

-For full functionality of Dagon please reference the homepage [here](https://ekultek.github.io/Dagon/)
+For full functionality of Dagon please reference the homepage [here](https://ekultek.github.io/Dagon/) or the [user manual](https://github.com/Ekultek/Dagon/wiki)

 `python dagon.py -h` This will run the help menu and provide a list of all possible flags